 At Costco, people pay an annual membership fee for the “privilege” of shopping.
 People pay to spend?
 That’s crazy, but true!
 This counter-intuitive strategy generates the bulk of Costco’s profits.
-Yet, most businesses haven’t been able to copy it successfully.
+Still, most businesses haven’t been able to copy it.

 Starbucks’ coffee demands a premium.
 Why?
 Starbucks’ doesn’t merely sell coffee and other products.
-Indeed, Starbucks’ strategy is to provide the “Third Place” for folks to gather: home, work, and Starbucks.
-Why do people pay so much repeatedly to consume products and hang out at Starbucks?
+Indeed, Starbucks’ strategy is to provide the “Third Place” for folks to gather: home, work, Starbucks.
+Why do people pay so much to consume products and hang out at Starbucks?
 One reason is Starbucks doesn’t mind if you stick around and buy nothing.
 Starbucks knows enough people will spend.
-And the longer folks stay in the location, the greater the probability they will spend.
+And the longer folks stay in the location, the higher the probability they will spend.
 Starbucks is not only selling coffee and other products but creating a gathering environment—an excellent counter-intuitive strategy!

-Apple charges a premium for newly released phones (and other products) that do not make existing phones obsolete in the short to medium terms.
-For example, iPhone X bought last year is in perfect condition today and will function excellently with Apple’s new operating system, iOS 12.
-Nevertheless, Apple upgraded iPhone X, confident folks will pay a premium for essentially the same product they bought one year earlier.
+Apple charges a premium for newly released phones (and other products) that do not make existing phones obsolete in the short-to-medium terms.
+For example, iPhone X bought last year is in perfect condition today and will function well with Apple’s new operating system, iOS 12.
+Nevertheless, Apple upgraded iPhone X; confident folks will pay a premium for virtually the same product they bought one year earlier.

 Strategy Is About Choices

 To take advantage of a counter-intuitive strategy, a firm must realize that strategy is about choices of what it plans to do, and what it won’t do to reach and retain customers.
 That’s it!
 It’s not about growth as so many businesses state.
 It’s the strategy that will cause growth or decline.
 Growth, per se, is the result of the strategy.
 Developing a proper counter-intuitive strategy starts with a basic knowledge of attitudes and insights of your existing and likely customers and target markets.